Susanou/EECS341-Final/README.md

 ---

-## Responsibilities and Lessons Learnt
+## Responsibilities and Lessons Learned

 #### Yue Shu

 I'm the program manager, database manager and the frontend developer of most of the templates in our project.
-I organized the development process of our project in a manner similar to the Scrum development approach
+I'm also the scrum master of our group as our project is organized in a manner similar to the `Scrum` development approach:
+- I allocated the product backlog at the beginning of our project
+- I make the daily sprint planning and assign tasks to our group members in both our groupchat and the project dashboard of our git repository
+- We perform the scrum meetings on a daily basis before the sprints
+- We merge our commits and have the sprint review meetings by the end of everyday, where I will allocate and refine all the backlogs for our next sprint

+As I'm the database manager of our project, I set up the database and basically wrote all `SQL` queries used by our view functions.
+I also formulated most of the templates of our website, and resolved some of the key backend issues such as the encapsulation of user data, etc.

+Through the scope of our project, I got to familiarize Scrum as a development process, and get adapt to Django as a web framework.
+I'm glad to work as a PM in field with my teammates.

+#### Yihe Guo

+#### Melody Li

+#### Cameron Hochberg